wasp-lang/wasp/web/docs/tutorials/todo-app/06-auth.md

 // ...
 ```

 We modified entities by adding the User-Task relation.
-To create a database schema migration and apply it to the database, let's run the following command  :
+To create a database schema migration and apply it to the database, let's run the following command:
 ```shell-session
 wasp db migrate-dev
 ```